 Search Quality Evaluation

-Google uses automated algorithms to examine hundreds of factors so it can assess the page quality.
+Google uses automated algorithms to examine hundreds of factors so it can assess page quality.
 Primarily it examines factors like:

 - Freshness – is the content recently published, updated or is it relevant right now?